Bhojpuri cuisine: Breads

 On special occasions, breads like tandoori roti, stuffed naan, and rumali roti are also prepared.

 Rice dishes

 Rice is one of the staple foods of the Bhojpur region.
-Plain-boiled rice is eaten almost every day with lentil soups, bean gravies, and curries.
-Other common rice dishes include:
+Plain-boiled rice is eaten almost every day with dal, bean gravies, and curries.

+At ceremonies or on special occasions, Polao is commonly prepared in the region, which is a aromatic rice dish cooked in oil or ghee.
+Polao, along with Kadahi gos (a traditional mutton curry dish prepared in kadahi) or Kadahi murg (chicken curry), is a complete meal which is called Polao gos.